-Started as a local celebration in 2005, The Great Jack O’Lantern Blaze at Van Cortlandt Manor in Croton-on-Hudson celebrates its 17th spookiversary in grand fashion, with more pumpkins—over 7,000 this year!—and more elaborate attractions than ever.
+Started as a local celebration in 2005, The Great Jack O’Lantern Blaze at Van Cortlandt Manor in Croton-on-Hudson celebrates its 19th spookiversary in grand fashion, with more pumpkins—there have been over 7,000 in years past—and more elaborate attractions than ever.

 Even so, Historic Hudson Valley assures that this year’s rendition of the Blaze is bigger, better, and more widespread than ever.
-In addition to its signature location in Croton-on-Hudson, last year it also debuted a new location at Old Bethpage Village Restoration, a historic site on Long Island in Nassau County.
+In addition to its signature location in Croton-on-Hudson, it also operates second location at Old Bethpage Village Restoration, a historic site on Long Island in Nassau County.

 “We are fortunate and excited to be able to offer Blaze in two locations,” Historic Hudson Valley VP of Communications and Commerce Rob Schweitzer enthuses.
 “Given the huge popularity of Blaze in Croton, we’ve long wanted to reach out to another historic site that could benefit from the exposure Blaze offers.”

 When it comes to construction, Creative Director Michael Natiello oversees a small team of local artists and Historic Hudson Valley staff to make sure all the pumpkins get carved and constructed in a timely manor.
 Professional lighting ensures that repeat and new exhibits alike enchant guests throughout the season.

 There are some big changes for the Blaze in 2023, so those interested would do well to think about scoring tickets well in advance (and yes, they are on sale now).
 This year’s iteration runs for an impressive 54 nights, starting on September 15 and going through November 19.
 (For those in the Long Island area, that attraction runs for 30 nights from September 22 to November 5).